Konstantin Khabensky: Early roles (1994–2003)

 The actor said that he got his first roles by chance.
 The role in Natasha went to the actor after a meeting with the Hungarian director Tomas Toth.
 "We talked, recalls Konstantin, he asked: "Will you act?" - I said: "I will!"
 Then we drank vodka.
 And so began work in the cinema."
 He was cast in the picture Women's Property in a similar way.
 The actor recalls: "I go downstairs to the studio, some man rises up, comes across and looks at me: "Somehow I do not know you!" - I answer: "I do not know you either!" - and we parted.
 And then people came up to me and said that it was director Dima Meskhiev and that I was approved for the role in his new film Women's Property.

 The following year, Konstantin played a small role in Nikolai Lebedev's thriller The Admirer (1999).
 The next notable work in the cinema was the main role in the drama of Vladimir Fokin's House for the Rich (2000).
 Next year he played in another film by Dmitry Meskhiev, comedy-drama Mechanical Suite.

 Khabensky received wide recognition among Russian television viewers after he was cast as investigator Igor Plakhov in the crime procedural comedy-drama series Deadly Force (2000-2005).

-Another important role was of Sasha Guriev in the picture In Motion (2002), directorial debut of Filipp Yankovsky.
+Another important role was of Sasha Guriev in the picture In Motion (2002), the directorial debut of Filipp Yankovsky.
 The film was about a successful and charming journalist who suddenly realizes that he has found compromising evidence on his politician friend.
 For the role he received the Best Male Actor award at the Vivat, Russian Cinema festival.

 In 2003, he played musician Kostya, similar in looks to John Lennon, in the television series Lines of Fate directed by Dmitry Meskhiev.